Neonatology

 Professional conduct

 A commitment to excellence in medical practice, as well as service in the interest and welfare of assigned patients, is required.
 You’ll be expected to exhibit a respectful approach toward patients and their families, members of the medical team, nursing and ancillary staff.
 Compassion toward patients and their families is a critical competency required in the NICU.
 Recognizing your limitations is a valuable requirement when rotating in the NICU.
-The neonatology staff will be available to you at all times to discuss patient care and guarantee a quality educational experience.
+The neonatology faculty will be available to you at all times to discuss patient care and guarantee a quality educational experience

 General goals

-- Effectively analyze maternal history and identify risk factors for preterm birth.
+- Effectively analyze maternal history and identify risk factors for preterm birth

-- Understand the steps in resuscitation/stabilization of critically ill neonates.
+- Understand the steps in resuscitation/stabilization of critically ill neonates

-- Formulate a case-appropriate, general differential diagnosis and assessment.
+- Formulate a case-appropriate, general differential diagnosis and assessment

-- Initiate basic treatment plans for critically ill and convalescing neonates.
+- Initiate basic treatment plans for critically ill and convalescing neonates

-- Understand the complexities associated with discharge planning for the recovering neonate.
+- Understand the complexities associated with discharge planning for the recovering neonate

 Specific educational objectives

-- Gain functional efficiency and effectiveness in neonatology via a systems-based approach.
+- Gain functional efficiency and effectiveness in neonatology via a systems-based approach

-- Acquire an understanding of current medical management of the ill neonate using evidence-based practice.
+- Acquire an understanding of current medical management of the ill neonate using evidence-based practice

 - Have a fundamental knowledge of the following processes at the completion of the rotation: